Are you looking for a way to split long WordPress posts into different pages?

-Why Split WordPress Posts into Multiple Pages?
+Why Split WordPress Posts Into Multiple Pages?

 That being said, let’s take a look at how to split WordPress posts into multiple pages.
-We will cover how to break your WordPress posts into multiple pages without a plugin and using a WordPress plugin.
+We will cover how to break your WordPress posts into multiple pages without a plugin and using a WordPress plugin:

-The easiest way of setting up post pagination is by using the ‘Page Break’ block in your WordPress content editor.
+The easiest way of setting up post pagination is by using the ‘Page Break’ block in your WordPress block editor.
 You don’t need a WordPress plugin to break up your articles into multiple pages.

-First, edit or add a new post on your WordPress website.
-After that, click the plus (+) button where you want to split your content and add a ‘Page Break’ block.
+After that, click the ‘+’ button where you want to split your content and add a Page Break block.

 You should now see a page break line in your content to indicate where the pagination will appear.